 53. Search warrant

-If a justice is satisfied by information on oath that there is reasonable ground for suspecting that any breach of this Act or of any regulations made under this Act has been or is being committed, or that preparation has been made to commit such a breach, within any dwelling-house, the justice may grant a search warrant in the prescribed form authorizing an inspector named in the warrant together with a police constable at any time or times within 14 days from the date of the warrant to enter, if need be by force, the dwelling-house named in the warrant, and to search that dwelling-house.
+If a justice is satisfied by information on oath that there is reasonable ground for suspecting that any breach of this Act or of any regulations made under this Act has been or is being committed, or that preparation has been made to commit such a breach, within any dwelling-house, the justice may grant a search warrant in the prescribed form authorising an inspector named in the warrant together with a police constable at any time or times within 14 days from the date of the warrant to enter, if need be by force, the dwelling-house named in the warrant, and to search that dwelling-house.

 [Section 53 amended by No. 101 of 1978 s.
 16.]